 Also known as the puffy oven pancake, the Dutch baby pancake is a beautiful combination of pancake and custard that puffs beautifully in a hot oven.
-Cooked in a cast-iron skillet and made with sourdough you have a beautifully rustic, old-fashioned breakfast.
+Cooked in a cast-iron skillet and made with sourdough it makes a beautifully rustic, old-fashioned breakfast.

 Because this recipe calls for sourdough starter only, with no addition of flour, it can be whipped up on a whim.
-There is no need to plan ahead and mix up the starter and flour the night before and wait.
+There is no need to plan ahead.

 With only a few other ingredients you will have your family running to the table for this rich, slightly tart, and slightly sweet puffy pancake.